chakravortyv/clogger/README.md

 *    `DEBUG_LEVEL`

 The `DEBUG_LEVEL` switch can be thought of as a filter.
 This determines the level at which clogger should capture log messages.
-It can have one of the following values:
+It can have one of (or, the result of adding any of) the following values:

-`0` - (Off) no logs will be generated.
+`0` - (OFF) no logs will be generated.
 The log file will not even be created.

-`1` - (Info) any message or information will be captured (along with all higher levels).
+`1` - (INFO) any message or information will be captured (along with all higher levels).

-`2` - (Err) error with which the program can still continue will be captured (along with all higher levels)
+`2` - (ERR) error with which the program can still continue will be captured (along with all higher levels)

-`3` - (Fatal) the program should be aborted / handled by the application.
+`4` - (FATAL) the program should be aborted / handled by the application.

 These levels correspond to the levels passed to `clogger_log()`.
-Setting `DEBUG_LEVEL` to  `0` (Off) in this file will turn off all logging for the application.
-Any debug level other than `0` (Off) will activate all higher levels.
-For example, if `DEBUG_LEVEL` is set to `2`, the application log will not have any `INFO` level messages and will have all messages which were passed to clogger_log with the `ERR` and `FATAL` levels.
+Setting `DEBUG_LEVEL` to  `0` (OFF) in this file will turn off all logging for the application.
+Any debug level other than `0` (OFF) will activate the appropriate level.
+For example, if `DEBUG_LEVEL` is set to `2`, the application log will capture messages what were passed to `clogger_log` with the `ERR` level.
+If `DEBUG_LEVEL` is set to `3`, the messages with `ERR` and `INFO` levels will be captured.

 *    `WRITE_METHOD`